AnveshDhamane/Olist-Store-Analysis-Power-BI/README.md

 ### 3. Payment Incentives
 Since Credit Card installments are popular, offer interest-free installment promotions to increase the Average Order Value (AOV).

----
-This project was created for educational purposes to demonstrate data analysis capabilities in Power BI.